-- 8.40 On balance of the issues above, the proposal would result in a high-quality design that would integrate well into the surrounding area.
+- 8.49 On balance of the issues above, the proposal would result in a high-quality design that would integrate well into the surrounding area.
 It would conclude the comprehensive redevelopment of the Bartholomew's site.
-The proposal is within a sustainable location and would not cause harm to the environment, the character of the area, highway safety or biodiversity. - 8.41 The proposal therefore accords with the relevant national and local planning policy and associated supplementary planning guidance.
+The proposal is within a sustainable location and would not cause harm to the environment, the character of the area, highway safety or biodiversity.
+The additional detailing secured to the south elevation of Plot 7, has addressed concerns regarding the starkness of this previously blank elevation.
+Moreover, the additional information concerning the pedestrian movements and lack of justification for the pedestrian island, and the amended and additional conditions the proposal has addressed the issues raised during the previous planning committee and provided further justification in support of the recommendation.
+Finally, the updated nitrogen mitigation proposal, has been accepted by Natural England; ensuring the proposal would result in a nitrate neutral scheme. - 8.50 The proposal therefore accords with the relevant national and local planning policy and associated supplementary planning guidance.
 Having regard to all other material considerations, it is recommended that, subject to the conditions set out below and S106 agreement that permission is granted.